 - Provide one-tap access for seniors with limited tech confidence.

-- Offer remote setup features, enabling caregivers to configure devices perfectly.
+- Offer remote setup features that enable caregivers to configure devices perfectly.

 A suitable app should also allow multiple participants to join the same call for group check-ins or virtual family gatherings.